-5 Computer Security Incident Response Team
+&lt;sup>5 Computer Security Incident Response Team

-6 Computer Emergency Response Team
+&lt;sup>6 Computer Emergency Response Team

-3(2)(b) of the Annex thereto, as well as the national measures necessary to implement them pursuant Article 11(1)(j) of the Regulation.
+connected but do not belong to the same region).
+Such regional and bilateral measures must be described in the RPP in accordance with Articles 12 and 15 of the Regulation and point 3(2)(b) of the Annex thereto, as well as the national measures necessary to implement them pursuant Article 11(1)(j) of the Regulation.

-The RPP submitted by MECO refers to regional and bilateral cooperation among Transmission System Operators (TSOs) through agreed inter-operator agreements and cooperation agreements.
+The RPP submitted by ENMIN refers to regional and bilateral cooperation among Transmission System Operators (TSOs) and competent bodies, including agreed inter-operator agreements and cooperation agreements.
 However, and absent further information, it is unclear whether such agreements would meet the requirements for cooperation and assistance described in Article 15 of the Regulation.
-This type of agreement is often limited to the content of the network codes and not going beyond operation rules.
-Consequently, on its own, it could fall short of the requirements of Article 15 of the Regulation, that require cooperation and assistance for the ultimate purpose of protecting public safety and personal security, going thus beyond the typically technical requirements of inter-operator agreements.
+These types of agreements are often limited to the content of the network codes and not going beyond operation rules or information exchange.
+Consequently, on their own, they could fall short of the requirements of Article 15 of the Regulation, that require cooperation and assistance for the ultimate purpose of protecting public safety and personal security, going thus beyond the typically technical requirements of inter-operator agreements and information exchange among authorities.

-The Commission considers that the Latvian RPP has to be amended to include the regional and bilateral measures required by the Regulation, including any necessary technical, legal and financial arrangements, as well as the national measures necessary to implement them.
+The Commission considers that the Lithuanian RPP has to be amended to include the regional and bilateral measures required by the Regulation, including any necessary technical, legal and financial arrangements, as well as the national measures necessary to implement them.